-Helen & Simone adopted a baby through the NW Concurrent Planning Service, a partnership service we run in collaboration with Caritas Care.
+Helen and Simone adopted a baby through the Adopting with Concurrent Planning service (formerly known as the NW Concurrent Planning Service), a partnership service we run in collaboration with Caritas Care.
 Here is their story of their adoption journey:

 Simone and I had been together about 3 years when we started our adoption journey.
 We had both always known as individuals that we wanted to have a family, and it was something we’d talked about from very early on in our relationship.
 We considered our options and pretty quickly agreed that we would love to adopt.
 We attended some information events and soon learned about concurrency.
 It was perfect for us.
 Clearly we carefully considered the uncertainty and potential heart break that might ensue if we were to lose a child we had cared for.
 But the prospect of looking after a very young baby and ours being their first and only home, preventing them from needless moves and upheaval outweighed the negatives.